Two Factor Authentication

 In the 1st post of this section, I showed you the controllers and models that I had created for this project.
 This post carries on from that post and I show you the code for passing data and retrieving data from the database using ADO.Net.

 The Web.Domain layer has three classes, one for creating the user, one for retrieving user data and the third is class has a static method that only contains the connection string details from the web.config file.

 The reason I create this class is so that I only need to change the code in one place and all other classes using it will use the new connection details.

-The create user account class inserts the user details into the database, the method is void and I use a try-catch block to handle any errors.
+The create user account class inserts the user details into the database, the method is void, and I use a try-catch block to handle any errors.
 In this case, the stored procedure checks if the username already exists.
-This can also be done in the UI, but for this example, I'm doing the check in the stored procedure.
+This can be done in the UI, but for this example, I'm doing the check-in via a stored procedure.

 The interface is in a separate class, but I have added the code within the same code block below.

 The profile class returns the user details, as I have a reference to my model layer, I need to pass in the model for the parameters saving any possible typos.

 As you can see, I'm also calling the stored procedure with the async keyword to make an asynchronous call to the database.
 This could also have been done on the create user account class, but I wanted to show both ways.